-- 2.2.3 DSEAR (ref.
-2) requires a risk assessment, showing that the explosion risks have been identified and controlled, to be carried out.
-The Regulations also require: - classification of hazardous areas into zones, details of which are recorded; - marking of hazardous areas with the yellow triangular (EX) sign; - electrical and mechanical equipment must be suitable for the zones and comply with the safety requirements of EPSR (often called 'ATEX-Compliant Equipment).
-Work equipment must also comply with PUWER. - arrangements for first aid, safety drills and warning and communication systems; - information and training on the risks and precautions must be provided; - containers and pipes must be labelled to indicate the hazard of their contents. - 2.2.4 An explosion can be prevented if both or either of the conditions shown in 2.2.1 are prevented.
+DSEAR requires a risk assessment, showing that the explosion risks have been identified and controlled, to be carried out.
+The Regulations also require:

+- classification of hazardous areas into zones, details of which are recorded; • - marking of hazardous areas with the yellow triangular (EX) sign; - electrical and mechanical equipment must be suitable for the zones and comply with the safety requirements of EPSR (often called 'ATEX-Compliant Equipment).
+Work equipment must also comply with PUWER. - arrangements for first aid, safety drills and warning and communication systems; - information and training on the risks and precautions must be provided; - containers and pipes must be labelled to indicate the hazard of their contents.

+- Combustible dusts should be prevented from accumulating to such an • extent that, if dispersed and they became airborne, an explosive atmosphere would result. - The HSE has a guidance note Safe handling of combustible dusts: Precautions against explosions (ref.
+3) - 2.2.4 An explosion can be prevented if both or either of the conditions shown in 2.2.1 are prevented.
 Powder coating systems should be designed to prevent both conditions occurring, but due to the difficulty of totally eliminating sources of ignition, more reliance should be placed on the prevention of explosive concentrations of powder.
-This can be achieved by ensuring that the air concentration is kept below 50% of the LEL (however, see 2.4.6 on Workplace Exposure Limits).
+This can be achieved by ensuring that the air concentration is kept below 50% of the LEL (however, see 2.4.6 - keeping concentration below the Workplace Exposure Limit will automatically keep concentration below the LEL).